 Want different dates, contact us!
 Use the contact form towards the bottom of our homepage at: www.conjurationcon.com to request different dates.
 If we have 4 or more students, we will create camp for that week!

-You will cease to be a Muggle, and will enter as a potential student of Hogwarts.
-Do you have what it takes to learn Potions?
+You will cease to be a Muggle, and will enter as a potential student of a wizarding school.
+Do you have what it takes to learn about potions?
 Are you ready to make wands or brooms?
-Can you win the House Cup?
-Then, come to Magehaven ready to immerse yourself in the world of Harry Potter through activities, imagination, and fun throughout the week!
+Can you win the cup?
+Then, come to Magehaven ready to immerse yourself in the world of magic through activities, imagination, and fun throughout the week!